dpshorten/TLE_observation_benchmark_dataset/README.md

 Please see the paper: *Wide-scale Monitoring of Satellite Lifetimes: Pitfalls and a Benchmark Dataset* for a detailed description of the dataset.

-The folder `processed_files` contains the TLE files as well as the manoeuvre timestamps.
-The TLE files conform to the [TLE standard](https://celestrak.org/NORAD/documentation/tle-fmt.php) as defined by NORAD.
-A good starting point for
-working with them is the [Skyfield library](https://rhodesmill.org/skyfield/toc.html) ([see here](https://rhodesmill.org/skyfield/earth-satellites.html#loading-a-tle-file) for documentation on loading TLE files).
-The manoeuvre timestamps are stored in YAML files.
-These files also contain the satellite's [SATCAT number](https://en.wikipedia.org/wiki/Satellite_Catalog_Number) as a piece of useful metadata.
-The timestamps are stored in an item named `manoeuvre_timestamps`.
-This is a list of strings of [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) timestamps which contain the UTC time and date of each manoeuvre.

 The following table lists the satellites in the dataset:

 | Name         |  SATCAT Number | First Manoeuvre | Last Manoeuvre |